 The Achievable Body is an entirely digital program available on instant download with 5 PDF manuals.
 These are:

 - The Achievable Body main manual – the main part of the program with the instructions on how to get the correct approach to your own, customized fat loss regimen according to your personal metabolism and body type with all the tools to reach your target body weight.

 - The Motivation And Rapid Success Formula manual – the “mind part” of the program.
-This is an often overlooked part in other programs.
-It shows you how to keep focused and motivated, helping you overcoming common obstacles along the way.
+This is an often overlooked part of other programs.
+It shows you how to keep focused and motivated, helping you overcome common obstacles along the way.

 - The Hot Zone Formula manual – a blueprint on how to keep the 4 main muscle groups active for increased metabolic rate 24/7.